Optical Power Meter Kits

 Users interested in the legacy Power Meter Software can find it by visiting the software page.

 The PM101 Series Power Meters are only compatible with version 2.0 or later.
 The PM102 Series Power Meters are only compatible with version 2.1 or later.
 The PM103 Series Power and Energy Meters are only compatible with version 3.0 or later.
 The PM5020 Console is only compatible with version 4.0 or later.
+The PM60 and PM61 Power Meter Series are only compatible with version 6.0 or later.

 Software Download